 - Potential Earnings Over 10 Years: $11,867.36

 Sadly, that’s the case for two-thirds of gym members.
 According to a USA Today report, 67% of gym members never actually go to the gym.
-The same report lists the average gym membership cost at around $60 per month, though many gyms charge over $100 per month.
+The same report lists the average gym membership cost at around $60 per month, though many gyms charge a monthly payment of over $100.

 10. Checking Account Maintenance Fees

 If your bank charges you a monthly maintenance fee, it’s time to change banks.
-Here are 12 of the best free checking accounts available today.
-Stop the bleeding and keep your money where it belongs: in your account.
+Here are the best free checking accounts available today.
+Stop the bleeding and keep your money where it belongs: in your bank account.

 11. Credit Card Interest